 Step 3: Set the Next Program

-Upon locking in the last temperature period for Mon-Friday, the next press of the NEXT key will activate the next program available on your thermostat.
+Upon locking in the last temperature period for Monday to Friday, pressing the NEXT key will activate the next program available on your thermostat.
 For our thermostat, this is the Saturday program.
 Program this in the same fashion (see step 2), and repeat until all programs are set.
 This may be only one additional program for a 5-2 thermostat or as many as six more for a seven-day thermostat.